Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Applications

-EEG data collection and preprocessing also affect the performance of deep learning.
+The performance of deep learning for disease detection is affected by EEG data arrangement.
 For example, EEG data are reshaped into 2D format before inputting into a deep learning model.
 In \cite{Ieracitano2019}, EEG data were transformed into 2D images of spectral powers.
 Then, these images were fed into a CNN network for distinguishing Alzheimer’s disease and mild cognitive impairment from healthy controls.
 To differentiate patients with schizophrenia \cite{Naira2019}, Pearson correlation coefficients were calculated between channels and assembled as a correlation matrix.
 Correlation matrices of each subject were fed into a CNN network.
 Moreover, fast Fourier transform \cite{Vrbancic2018} and continuous wavelet transform \cite{Turk2019} were used to transform EEG data into 2D images for motor impairment neural disorders and epilepsy classification, respectively.
 Wei et al. further converted 2D images into 3D stacked images according to the mutual correlation intensity between channels \cite{Wei2018}.
-Brain networks derived from EEG (in the form of connectivity matrices) were stacked on four frequency bands in \cite{Chen2019e}.
-To utilize comprehensive information from different data forms, Tian et al. used three CNNs to obtain deep features in time, frequency, and time-frequency domain, then utilized these features to generate a multi-view classifier \cite{Tian2019}.
-By comparing with single-view classifiers, multi-view classifiers that utilized features from different views exhibited better performance in epilepsy detection.
-In a comparison study among raw EEG signals, Fourier transform, wavelet transform, and empirical mode decomposition, raw signals and empirical mode decomposition were better than the others in distinguishing focal EEG from non-focal EEG, while Fourier transform was best in ictal and non-ictal classification \cite{San-Segundo2019}.
-To handle the problem of lack of data, EEG signals were split into sub-signals using a fixed window, sliding from the start to the end in an overlapping manner in \cite{Ullah2018}.
-Cao et al. presented a novel integration system to help collect and label more EEG data, which consisted of a visualization-based labeling module and a deep learning-based active learning module \cite{Cao2019}.
-This system allows users to interactively explore and label EEG segments in a 2D map view, in which there are 350 million EEG segments from over 2500 subjects.
-Its deep learning module can leverage the results to progressively improve the accuracy of classification.
+To utilize comprehensive information from different data forms, Tian et al. used three CNNs to respectively obtain features existing in the time, frequency, and time-frequency domain, and then ultilized these features for seizure detection \cite{Tian2019}.
+By comparing with the methods that ultilizing features from only one domain, the proposed method exhibited better performance.
+According to the study comparing among raw EEG signal, Fourier transform, wavelet transform, and empirical mode decomposition, raw signals and empirical mode decomposition were better than the others in distinguishing focal EEG from non-focal EEG, while Fourier transform was best in ictal and non-ictal classification \cite{San-Segundo2019}.
+To handle the problem of inadequate data, sliding time window was used to split continuous EEG signal into segments with partial overlapping to increase the data amount in \cite{Ullah2018}.
+Cao et al. developed an interactive system to help experts label the new data, and the data can be added to fine-tune the deep learning model to gradually improve the interictal-ictal continuum classification accuracy \cite{Cao2019}.